The spectroscopic parameters of sodium cyanide, NaCN (X 1A'), revisited: Spectral analysis

 The final set of spectroscopic parameters is given in Table~\ref{parameters} together with NaCN and KCN values from Ref.~\cite{IRC_10216_2008} and results from a fit of the NaCN microwave data to the KCN parameter set.
 The latter fit has 2 fewer parameters than the one published, but has a larger rms error of 1.055 compared with 0.840; this was the reason to discard this fit and to choose the one which required more parameters.

 The list of transition frequencies with assignments, uncertainties, and residuals between experimental frequencies and those calculated from the final set of spectroscopic parameters is given in the Supplementary material.
-Predictions of the rotational spectrum along with a documentation will be provided in the catalog section\footnote{http://www.astro.uni-koeln.de/cdms/catalog} of the CDMS.
-Line, parameter, and fit files, along with further auxiliary files, will be available in the archive section\footnote{http://www.astro.uni-koeln.de/site/vorhersagen/catalog/archive/}.
+Predictions of the rotational spectrum along with a documentation will be provided in the catalog section\footnote{https://cdms.astro.uni-koeln.de/classic/entries/} of the CDMS.
+Line, parameter, and fit files, along with further auxiliary files, will be available in the archive section\footnote{https://cdms.astro.uni-koeln.de/classic/entries/archive/NaNC/}.

 Ref.~\cite{IRC_10216_2008} also provided spectroscopic parameters for Na$^{13}$CN.
 Since predictions for the main isotopic species from that study turned out to be unsatifactory in the upper millimeter and lower submillimeter wave regions, it is rather likely that this applies to the predictions for Na$^{13}$CN also.
 17 rotational transitions had been studied by van Vaals et al.~\cite{NaCN_rot_1984}.
 The quoted uncertainties for the derived hyperfine free transition frequencies were assumed to be 3\,$\sigma$ values, as has been done for the main isotopolog.
 Centrifugal distortion parameters were estimated by multiplying the NaCN values from the combined fit with ratios of the appropriate powers of $A - (B + C)/2$, $B + C$, and $B - C$; e.\,g., $H_{KJ}$ with the ratio of $(A - (B + C)/2)^2(B + C)$ and $h_2$ with the ratio of $(B + C)(B - C)^2$.
 While this scaling can not be expected to hold strictly, it is usually a reasonable asssumption, see e.\,g.
 Ref.~\cite{IRC_10216_2008} for isotopic species of SiC$_2$ and for Na$^{13}$CN or Ref.~\cite{13C-VyCN-det_Sgr_B2} for the example of the isotopic species of vinyl cyanide.